Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

-\begin{Remark}[Growth of the action spectrum] As we have pointed out in the introduction, one difficulty in thinking about topological entropy in terms of Floer theory is that in many cases the ``effective'' diameter of the action spectrum $\CS\big(\varphi^k\big)$ grows subexponentially with $k$.
+\begin{Remark}[Growth of the action spectrum] As we have pointed out in the introduction, one difficulty in thinking about topological entropy in terms of Floer theory is that in many cases the ``effective'' diameter of the action spectrum $\CS\big(\varphi^k\big)$ grows sub-exponentially with $k$ even when the cardinality of $\CS\big(\varphi^k\big)$ grows super-exponentially (see Remark \ref{rmk:PO-Growth}).
 For instance, assume that $\omega$ is atoroidal.
-Then it is not hard to show that for a suitable choice of reference loops in $\tpi_1(M)$ the diameter of $\CS\big(\varphi^k\big)$ grows subexponentially when the pullback of $\omega$ to the universal covering of $M$ has a primitive with subexponential growth.
+Then it is not hard to show that for a suitable choice of reference loops in $\tpi_1(M)$ the diameter of $\CS\big(\varphi^k\big)$ grows sub-exponentially when the pullback of $\omega$ to the universal covering of $M$ has a primitive with sub-exponential growth.
 For instance, when $M$ is a surface of genus $g\geq 2$ or, more generally, $M$ is symplectically hyperbolic, the diameter grows linearly.

 When $M$ is simply connected and monotone, one can pin every finite bar to be contained in the interval $\big[0,\lambda_M+\|\varphi^k\|_{\hn}\big]\subset \big[0,\lambda_M+k\|\varphi\|_{\hn}\big]$, where $\lambda_M$ is the rationality constant; see \cite{Us} and Remark \ref{rmk:pinned-bars}.
-(Moreover, here we can replace the Hofer norm by the $\gamma$-norm resulting in a bounded interval in some instances, e.g., for $\CP^n$; see \cite{EP,KS}.)
-A similar upper bound holds for $M=\T^{2n}$, but now one has to also use the result from \cite{Or} mentioned in Example \ref{ex:Gamma}. \end{Remark}
+(Moreover, under these assumptions on $M$, we can replace the Hofer norm by the $\gamma$-norm resulting in a bounded interval in some instances, e.g., for $\CP^n$; see \cite{EP,KS}.)
+A similar upper bound holds for $M=\T^{2n}$, but now one has to also use the result from \cite{Or} mentioned in Example~\ref{ex:Gamma}. \end{Remark}